AlekseyBykov/pets.apache-poi/README.md

 # apache-poi
-Various examples of using Apache POI and POI-OOXML.
+Various examples of using Apache POI and POI Office Open XML.